 Effective Cover Letters

-I am frequently asked “how do I get an interview?”
-I would say there are a couple of things you can do.
+I am frequently asked “How do I get an interview?”
+Generally speaking there are two things you can do.
 The first is network, network, network.
 It won’t be what you know, but who you know that gets your foot in the door.

 The other thing you can do whether you are answering classified ads, OR, you are responding to a position that you networked into is to pay attention to your cover letter.

 Should you include a cover letter?
 Abso-fricken-lutely.
 I don’t think that in today’s age the lack of a cover letter is going to kill your chances.
 But a lack of a cover letter isn’t going to help you.
 A lot of recruiters will say with conviction “I don’t read cover letters”.
 Because I am behind a mask with nothing to lose, I will be honest with you.
-I don’t read most of them either.
-I do read the ones that clean, short and easy to read and the decision to read or not read is made in a mili second.
+I don’t read most cover letters.
+I do read the ones that are clean, short and easy to read.
+The decision to read or not read is made in a mili second.
 Bullet points go a LONG way here and positioned in the cover letter strategically will catch my eye.
 A cover letter that has 4-5 paragraphs of size 10 font droning on and on about how the candidate is hard working, driven, passionate, and adaptable WILL go to the round file.
 Everyone says this stuff and it is NOT a differentiator.
 Properly formatted, listing specific accomplishments with numbers will quantify your actions and will catch my eye.
 Make your cover letter as factual as possible.
-It should not be filled with YOUR unquantifiable opinions of yourself.
+It should not be filled with YOUR unquantifiable opinions of yourself, the more numbers the better.

 In my opinion, it is easy to write a resume.
-It is an effective cover letter that gives you the opportunity to stand out.
-When I receive 100 applications a day, it does stand out to me when a cover letter is included because because so many people skip this step.
-I would say out of 100 applications, only 10% include cover letters.
+It is the effective cover letter that gives you the opportunity to stand out.
+When I receive 100 applications a day, it does stand out to me when a cover letter is included because because so many candidates skip this step.
+Out of 100 applications, only 10% include cover letters.
 At this stage of the process there are two categories of applicants.
 Those that took the time to write a letter and those that didn’t.
 (That being said, I don’t want to read 100 cover letters a day.
-I want to skim them so writing them with this in mind makes them much more effective).
+I want to skim cover letters, so if you write them with my mentality in mind, you will write much more effectively).
 An effective cover letter has the potential to do the following:

 - Relating your interest to recent news or announcement about the company shows you did your research on the company.
 It shows you are interested and it shows you can conduct due diligence.